 Flus and colds spread like wildfire in families.
 Before you know it, one kid’s sniffle turns into another’s cough and a parent’s massive headache.
-It happens fast — so parents need to be prepared.
+It happens fast, so parents need to be prepared.
 Don’t wait until everyone is down-and-out to get what you need.
-A home that is well-stocked and ready for flu season is a home where everyone can crawl into bed and start to recover.
-Here’s everything you need to be prepared for the onslaught.
+A home that is well-stocked and ready for flu season is a home where everyone can crawl into bed and begin to recover.
+Here’s everything you need to be prepared for the onslaught of colds, flu, and COVID this winter.

 Prepare for Sniffles

 One of the most annoying aspects of a house full of sick kids?
 Endless sniffling, throat clearing, and phlegm.
 If this were the 1800s, you’d think you lived in a sanatorium.
 In addition to teaching kids to turn their heads away from others when coughing, it’s important to enforce blowing their noses with facial tissue rather than wiping drips away with hands.
-Look for tissues with lotion added, like Puff’s Plus, that help soften the grainy feeling after the one-thousandth blow (and don’t forget to check the Walgreens App for paperless coupons and weekly deals on such items).
+Look for tissues with lotion added, like Puffs Plus, that help soften the grainy feeling after the one-thousandth blow.

 Stock Up on Fluids

 Colds and flus drain the body of fluids (they help thin mucus and temperature-regulate a fever, among other things), leaving kids dehydrated and cranky.
-And if they have a virus involving vomit or diarrhea, fluids are going to be in even shorter supply.
+And if they have vomit or diarrhea, fluids are going to be in even shorter supply.
 Depending on the severity of the situation, Pedialyte is a good option as it replaces electrolytes along with water.
-Apple juice is another good choice (skip the OJ if your kid has tummy troubles as the acidic nature of citrus could make matters worse).
+Apple juice is another good choice.
+Skip the OJ if your kid has tummy troubles as the acidic nature of citrus could make matters worse.

 Arm Yourself for Cleanup

-Sick kids use up copious amounts of paper towels.
-You never know when an eruption of one sort or another is going to occur, and while cloth towels work well if you’re at home and can toss those puppies straight into the wash, paper towels are the way to go when you’re stuck in the car on your way to the in-laws.
+Sick kids use copious amounts of paper towels.
+You never know when an eruption of one sort or another is going to occur, and although cloth towels work well if you’re at home and can toss those puppies straight into the wash, paper towels are the way to go when you’re stuck in the car on your way to the in-laws.

 Know Your Kid’s Temperature